How To Treat Rough Cut Lumber For Outdoor Use (4 Easy Steps)

 Is rough-cut lumber expensive?

 Rough-cut lumber is a great, inexpensive option for outdoor projects.
-It has to be treated for outdoor use, but once you read this article, you should have no issues with treating it properly.
+It has to be treated for outdoor use, but once you read this article, you should have no issues treating it properly.
 So, take your time, finish the treatment process, and enjoy your new project while spending far less money on materials.

 Featured Image Credit: JueWorn, Shutterstock